-The Center for Child Protection’s Education Services offers educational programs to professionals, parents and community members on identification, reporting and prevention of child abuse and neglect.
+The Center for Child Protection’s Education Services offer educational programs to professionals, parents and community members on identification, reporting and prevention of child abuse and neglect.
 These services are offered free of charge and can be provided in both English and Spanish.

 The Center for Child Protection is an approved CEU provider for the Texas State Board of Social Work Examiners & Licensed Professional Counselors.
 Listed below are the various training options.
 The information provided can be tailored to your agency or group based on individual needs.